seanhig/wireguard-aws-starlink/README.md

 ## CloudFormation Template

+> Note: Ubuntu `22.04` AMI IDs are specified in the template for only a few primary regions.
+Additional regions will need to be added, please consult the template.
+Also note the required and optional ports in the security group.
+NACLs and subnet routing tables will need to be manually adjusted accordingly.

 1. `cp wireguard-params-sample.json wireguard-params.json`

 2. Fill out the `wireguard-params.json` parameter file with the target KeyName, VPC ID, Subnet ID and desired server name.